aacister/laBibliotecaPubSubServer/README.md

 3) On POST, Express middleware saves records to Redis db, trims records in Redis to most recent 10, and then pushes the latest records to a websocket hosted by laBiblioteca API.

-4) LaBiblioteca reads streaming data from its respective movie or music websocket utilizing Observable RxJS.
+4) LaBiblioteca client reads observable from its respective movie or music websocket.

-5) Ionic 2 displays streaming data, pushing the latest record to top of display.
+5) Ionic 2 displays streaming data, unshifting the latest record to top of display.